DevDotMathias/KayRef/README.md

 Images are automatically resized to 600px and 1200px widths, if larger, with `eleventy-img`. `<img>` tags generated from Markdown are updated with the new sizes.
 Original images are copied as-is to `dist/images` alongside the resized versions.

+CSS in `src/_includes/custom.css` and JS in `src/_includes/custom.js` are minified at build with CleanCSS and Terser and inlined.

 ## Github Pages

 Auto-builds for Github Pages.
 Set your custom domain in the CNAME file, and after the first build runs, set Pages to deploy from a branch.
 Choose `gh-pages`.